image

 5-6pm: Professional Development

-We host keynote speakers, career panels by business leaders in AI and finance, leadership coaching, and admissions workshops so you can grow your academic and professional network and strengthen future opportunities.
+We host keynote speakers, career panels by business leaders in AI and finance, leadership coaching, and postgraduate admissions workshops so you can grow your academic and professional network and strengthen future opportunities.

 6-8pm: Social Programme